hykilpikonna/CSC110-Project/src/report/report_document.md

 As expected, the distributions looks right-skewed, with most people posting not very much.
 One interesting distinction is that, even though the distributions follow similar shapes, the x-axis ticks of `eng-news` is actually ten times larger than the other two, which means that `eng-news` post a lot more about COVID-19 on average than the other two samples.
 Statistics of the samples are calculated to further verify these insights:

-@include-lines `/freq/stats.md` 0 1 4 5
+@include-lines `/freq/stats.md` 0 1 4 5 6 7

 Since there are many outliers, medians and IQR will more accurately represent the center and spread of this distribution.
 As these numbers show, `eng-news` do post much more (a 6.1% increment in post frequency, or a 406.7% increase) than the other two samples.
 Again, this can be explained by the news channels' obligation to report news related to COVID-19 or to promote methods to slow the spread of the pandemic.
 These means also shows that 50% of average Twitter users dedicate below 1.5% of their timeline to COVID-related posts.

 ## Results - COVID-19 Popularity Ratios

-Similar histograms and statistics are calculated for user's popularity ratios in their sample:
+Similar histograms are graphed and statistics are calculated for user's popularity ratios in their sample, calculated using the formula described in the methods section:

 <div class="image-row">
     <div><img src="/pop/500-pop-hist.png" alt="hist"></div>